scottspace/scottspace.github.io/aboutme.md

 will propel future missions.

-lucky for me, i studied ai in school. i still do. this site is dedicated to things i'll learn along our 30-year journey.  i'll share them with you, so we can both learn and have some fun.
+lucky for me, i studied ai in school. i still do. this site is dedicated to things i'll learn along our 30-year journey.  i'll share them with you.

 ### my history